Netflix Persuasion (2022) Trailer Review

 1952.jpg

 The Good: This is another truncated TV studio tape that omits Jane's childhood and her time with the Rivers family.
 I was, however, pleasantly surprised by how much this adaptation used direct quotes from the book.
 This adaptation improved on the 1949 version, adding more interaction between Jane and Rochester and taking more language from the novel.
-Katharine Bard was the first actress who attempted to capture Jane's independent spirit, doing better than even some film actresses in declaring herself Rochester's equal.
+Katharine Bard was the first actress who attempted to capture Jane's independent spirit.

 Grade: D-